Chapter 26 – The Event Horizon

-The brunet flung himself away from her immediately.
+He flung himself away from her immediately.
 His breathing had grown heavy as his thoughts ventured in a decidedly darker direction.
-Draco only had a moment to register Hermione's frown before a flash of light and a loud hiss filled the air.
-Turning quickly, the brunet caught sight of a gleeful Rita Skeeter.
+Draco only had a moment to register Hermione's frown as he tried to banish the thought of her from his mind, before a flash of light and a loud hiss filled the air.
+Turning quickly, he caught sight of a gleeful Rita Skeeter.

 "Dabbling in experimental relationships with both genders are we, Mr. Granger?" she asked coyly.
 "No doubt this will make the front page once again…"